 It can be disturbing to witness your dog experiencing a seizure as a pet owner.
 It causes temporary muscle spasms and involuntary movements that result from unusual electrical activity in the brain.
 Let's discuss dog seizures, breeds prone to it, a natural seizure remedy for dogs.

-With Idiopathic epilepsy being the primary cause of seizures, your dog can experience it at one point in its life.
+With Idiopathic epilepsy being the primary cause of seizures in dogs, your dog can experience it at one point in its life.
 However, the genetic disposition is a significant factor in seizures.

 Your dog is highly prone to seizures if it is: